 Tao Hua surprised all her brothers by accepting their suggestion of going abroad for studying.
 While Qi and the others were arguing over it, they took her to the airport.
 Wasn’t that their grand idea of solving the problem?
 Why were they arguing now?
 So it was Qi’s idea?
 What was that about Cheng loving her more than the others?
 Um…okay, that went great.

 The episode exited on Tao Hua’s change of mind in not leaving for England after all.
-The brothers were surprised once again of the change in attitude but was glad all the same that she did not want to leave anymore.
-Yes, bunch of weirdos all right.
+The brothers were surprised once again of the change in attitude but were glad all the same that she did not want to leave anymore.
+Yes, a bunch of weirdos all right.
 Still…couldn’t hate them though.
 So funny.

 Ratings?
 Strangely though it has gained the second spot beating out one of its competitors for this episode, the rating has dropped from 1.95 to 1.48.